reddyp4/raspberry_fullstack/README.md

    2_ Create "wpa_supplicant.conf" with Wifi Credentials for Raspberry PI
  3) Boot Raspberry from the SD card
    1_ Use spare USB for powering, ethernet for host
+   2_ Moved to USB-C + new power supply
  4) InET finds raspberry connected to PC
+   1_ iNet is not free
+   2_ Linux nmap
+   3_ Using nmap "nmap -F -n -Pn 10.0.0.1/24"
  5) ssh pi$ip (182.168.x.x from iNet)
  6) Configure "sudo raspi-config"
     6.1) Passwd, network options, network names, wifi